Raouiaa/covid19/README.md

 npm test - builds the application and runs Intern tests (both unit and functional) one time. npm run ci - cleans, lints, and builds the application and runs Intern tests (both unit and functional) one time.
-# Techniques
-Because Intern seamlessly handles asynchronous testing, there is no reason to use async, fakeAsync, or tick from @angular/core/testing.
-Furthermore, because TypeScript introduced downlevel asynchronous function support in version 2.1, the use of async and await has been leveraged to write these tests.